SharkyBamboozle/iVISPAR/README.md

 ### **(2) Data**:
 Contains all data used or generated by the source code, including
- 1. [Configuration datasets](/Data/Configs/): Contains puzzle configuration files used as input for experiments.
+ 1. [Configs](/Data/Configs/): Contains puzzle configuration files used as input for experiments.
- 2. [Experiment data](/Data/Experiments/): Raw data generated while running experiments, such as logs and execution traces.
+ 2. [Experiments](/Data/Experiments/): Raw data generated while running experiments, such as logs and execution traces.
- 3. [Task instructions](Data/Instructions/): Instructions or prompts used to guide AI agents or human participants.
+ 3. [Instructions](Data/Instructions/): Instructions or prompts used to guide AI agents or human participants.
  4. [API keys](/Data/API-keys/): Contains the file to set your API keys (note: ensure this directory is properly secured and excluded from any public commits).
  5. [Params](/Data/Params/): Parameter files used to configure and customize experiments and agent behavior.
- 6. [Experiment results](/Data/Resulsts/): Final output of the experiments, including performance metrics, logs, and summaries.
+ 6. [Results](/Data/Results/): Final output of the experiments, including performance metrics, logs, and summaries.

 ### **(3) iVISPAR**:
 This directory contains the compiled version of the iVISPAR web app, ready to be launched in your browser.
 It requires no additional compilation or modification.
 However, it must connect to the experiment via Python to receive configuration files.